hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

        * Tier-2 Hydra
        * Tier-2 Anansi

+The 'Software Modules' Lab extension is enabled by default in your JupyterLab session.
 You can load software modules from the tab with a *hexagon* icon on the left panel of JupyterLab.
-This tab opens a list of loaded modules followed by a list of available modules.
+This tab shows a long list of modules: the loaded modules at the top, and below that, a list of available modules.

 .. figure:: img/jupyterlab-lmod-tab-2023a.webp

-   Software Modules extension in JupyterLab.
+   Software Modules Lab extension

-Upon launch, the list of loaded modules will already show some modules loaded by JupyterLab itself.
+Upon launch, the list of loaded modules will already show some modules that have been loaded by JupyterLab itself.
 For example, you will always see a Python module loaded, which determines the version of Python of the kernel used by your Python notebooks on this session.

 .. warning::